rimantascode/fitness-ms4/README.md

 - Implement the quick way to add exercises plans using backend.
 - Sort the products by categaries, price alhabeticly.
 - Search the product in the store.
-- in the home page the customer would be able to see the most popular and newst items.
+- In the home page the customer would be able to see the most popular and newst items.
-- checkout form validation.
+- Checkout form validation.
 - Messages displaying on the top of the page, telling what actions is doing the website. for example when user loggs in it tells to the user that he is logged in.
 - Footer.
-- News letter
+- News letter.